LupeCruz16/LupeCruz16/README.md

 ## About Me

-I'm a Software Engineering student that finds himself loving programming more and more.
-Currently, I work at the Zettler Group as a Software Engineering intern.
+I'm find myself loving programming more and more.
+Currently, I'm studying at CSUSM and work at the Zettler Group as a Software Engineer.

 Check out my portfolio: <a href="https://guadalupecruz.com/" target="_blank">guadalupecruz.com</a>